Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_management/guide.en-gb.md

 ## Instructions

-### Access SSL certificate management from your Web Hosting plan
+### Access SSL certificate management from your web hosting plan

 > [!primary]
 >
 > **Information on migrating to the new SSL certificate management interface:**
 >
 > The rest of this guide is aimed at customers whose web hosting services have already migrated to the new SSL certificate management interface.
-> To check if this migration has been carried out, go to your Web Hosting plan in the OVHcloud Control Panel, and check the `SSL certificates` tab.
+> To check if this migration has been carried out, go to your web hosting plan in the OVHcloud Control Panel, and check the `SSL certificates` tab.
 > If the `SSL certificates` tab is missing, your service has not yet migrated to the new management interface.
-If this is the case, please refer to [this guide](/pages/web_cloud/web_hosting/ssl_on_webhosting) directly to manage your SSL certificate.
+If this is the case, please refer to [this guide](/pages/web_cloud/web_hosting/ssl_on_webhosting) to manage your SSL certificate.
 >
 > For technical reasons, not all of our customers' web hosting services can be migrated at once.
 This migration process is carried out automatically over a period of a few weeks, with no impact on the operation of your web hosting services, and no intervention or action required on your part.
 >
 > All web hosting services will eventually work with the new SSL certificate management interface.

-To access SSL certificate management from your Web Hosting plan, follow the steps below:
+To access SSL certificate management from your web hosting plan, follow the steps below:

 1. Log in to your [OVHcloud Control Panel](/links/manager).
 2. Click on the `Web Cloud`{.action} tab.